mobentec/spree_essential_content/README.md

+Trying to get this to work with Spree 2-4-stable

 # Spree Essential Content [![Build Status](https://secure.travis-ci.org/FineLineAutomation/spree_essential_content.png)](http://travis-ci.org/FineLineAutomation/spree_essential_content)

 Spree Essential Content is a fully featured CMS with pages, contents, images and more.
 It has a blog complete with archives, categories, tags and related products. base for many content related extensions for Spree.
 It also provides an asset-upload interface.